Jan Hooks

 Janet Vivian Hooks (April 23, 1957 – October 9, 2014) was an American actress and comedian.
 She was best known for her tenure on the NBC sketch comedy series Saturday Night Live, where she was a repertory player from 1986 to 1991.
 After leaving SNL, she continued to make cameo appearances until 1994.
 Her subsequent work included a regular role on the last two seasons of Designing Women, a recurring role on 3rd Rock from the Sun, and a number of other film and television roles, including on 30 Rock and The Simpsons.
+She died of complications of throat cancer on October 9, 2014 at the age of 57.

 Early life

 Hooks was born and raised in Decatur, Georgia, where she attended Canby Lane Elementary School and Towers High School.
 In 1974, her junior year, she moved to Fort Myers, Florida area, when her father, a Sears employee, was transferred.
 She attended Cypress Lake High School, in Ft.
 Myers, Florida, made her stage debut in a play there, and graduated in 1975.
-She attended Edison State College where she majored in theatre, but left to pursue acting full-time.
+She attended Edison State College (known today as Florida SouthWestern State College) where she majored in theatre, but left to pursue acting full-time.